dsi-clinic/NuGraph/README.md

 scripts/train.py --help
 ```

-As an example, to train the network for semantic segmentation on the Heimdall cluster, one might run
+As an example, to train the network for semantic segmentation and vertex coordinate prediction on the Heimdall cluster, one might run

 ```
 scripts/train.py --data-path /raid/uboone/NuGraph2/NG2-paper.gnn.h5 \
-                 --logdir /raid/$USER/logs --name default --version semantic-filter \
+                 --logdir /raid/$USER/logs --name default --version semantic-filter-vertex \
-                 --semantic --filter
+                 --semantic --filter --vertex
 ```

-This command would start a network training using the requested input dataset, training with the semantic head enabled, and writing network parameters and metrics to the directory `/raid/$USER/logs/default/semantic-filter`.
+This command would start a network training using the requested input dataset, training with the semantic head enabled, and writing network parameters and metrics to the directory `/raid/$USER/logs/default/semantic-filter-vertex`.

 ### Training on SLURM clusters

 If you're working on a cluster that uses the SLURM batch submission system, such as the Wilson cluster at Fermilab, then you'll need to submit training via a batch script instead.
-An example batch script `train_batch.sh` is included in the `scripts` subdirectory.
+An example batch script `train_batch_dsi.sh` is included in the `scripts` subdirectory.
 If you're training on the Wilson cluster, you can submit a training job by running
 ```
-sbatch scripts/train_batch.sh <args>
+sbatch scripts/train_batch_dsi.sh <args>
 ```
 where `<args>` are the same argument you'd pass if you were executing the training script locally.